 Another rave concert tragedy was 15-year-old Sash Rodriguez, who died of an ecstasy overdose after attending a rave held in Los Angeles Memorial Coliseum.
 Now her parents have filed a $5 million claim against the management of the coliseum, claiming it did not fulfill its "duties and was negligent in creating and/or allowing others to create a dangerous condition of public property" during the two-day Electric Daisy Carnival rave at the Coliseum this past summer.

 There have also been numerous reports of alleged rapes at these events.
 Last year, a 16-year-old girl at a rave in Vancouver was gang-raped, according to authorities.
-Photos were posted on Facebook and passed along in emails and text messages.
 Officers said that at some point during the party, the teen was given a "date rape" drug that rendered her unconscious.
-She was sexually assaulted by five to seven youths as several s watched and at least one took pictures.
+She was sexually assaulted by five to seven youths as several s watched and at least one took pictures & posted them to facebook.

 New York and Long Island has seen an alarming increase in the number of incidents occurring at dance clubs and parties.
 Our law firm has done a lot of research and work in this area and created a free report, Hitting Rock Bottom, which explains everything you need to know to protect your legal rights following an injury at a night club or concert.